CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### 1. _Add_
 > * Set name for style variable first.
-> * Then set style code as using _CSS .class selector_ in JS, just like below code.
+> * Then set style code as using _CSS .class selector_ in JS, just like the below code.
 > ```css
 > .className {
 >   keyName: value;